oktadev/okta-blog/_source/_posts/2024-02-27-spring-security-pkce.md

 > Since version 2.1.6, the Okta Starter enables PKCE by default for confidential clients as well, meaning for clients that require a client-secret.
 Be careful when using custom `HttpSecurity`, overriding the Okta auto-configuration.

-> As the application was registered as regular web at Auth0, you must configure a client-secret for the flow, otherwise Auth0 will reject the authentication requests and return code 401.
+> As the application was registered as regular web at Auth0, you must configure a client-secret for the flow, otherwise, Auth0 will reject the authentication requests and return code 401.

 In the browser window, continue with the sign-in flow, and give consent to the application to access your user information:

-{% img blog/spring-security-pkce/auth0-consent.png alt:"Auth0 Consent Page" width:"400" %}{: .center-image }
+{% img blog/spring-security-pkce/auth0-consent.jpg alt:"Auth0 Consent Page" width:"400" %}{: .center-image }

 After the approval, Auth0 will redirect the browser to the `home.html` page, displaying the ID Token claims.
 At the bottom left, you can find a **Logout** button.
 If you click on **Logout**, it will end the local session and redirect to a _logged out_ page generated by Spring Security.

-{% img blog/spring-security-pkce/home-page.png alt:"Application Home Page" width:"900" %}{: .center-image }
+{% img blog/spring-security-pkce/home-page.jpg alt:"Application Home Page" width:"900" %}{: .center-image }

 ### Configure the logout